webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - the legal **protection** for expressions of **ideas** (does not cover ideas, specific words, slogans, recipes, or formulae).
 - **DMCA (Digital Millennium Copyright Act)**
   - created to provide additional **protections** to **creative works in digital formats**.
+- **DRM (Digital Rights Management)**
+  - control access to digital data. who can modify, share, access.
 - **GDPR (EU General Data Protection Regulation)**
   - most significant, powerful personal privacy law in the world.
 Describes the appropriate handling of personal and private information of all EU citizens.
+  - where and how you store PII data.
 - **GDRP Seven principals (European Union's General Data Protection Regulation)**
   - **Notice**:
   - **Choice**: